 - Concealed blade

 - Fully automatic blade retraction

 - Automatic blade retraction

 Safety knives with concealed blades stand for maximum work safety (plus optimum goods protection), safety knives with fully automatic blade retraction for very high work safety, and safety knives with automatic blade retraction for high work safety.
+Safety knives with a choice of blade retraction and blade locking provide work safety options.
 Find out more here.

-SECUMAX, SECUPRO and SECUNORM are special MARTOR terms.
+SECUMAX, SECUPRO, SECUNORM and SECUBASE are special MARTOR terms.
 As part of the product name, they provide information about the safety technology used in the product and the resulting safety level:

 SECUMAX = MARTOR safety knife with concealed blade = maximum work safety

 SECUPRO = MARTOR safety knife with fully automatic blade retraction = very high work safety

 SECUNORM = MARTOR safety knife with automatic blade retraction = high work safety